fatslimjoe/clean-graphite-whispers-files/README.md

 Before you begin using the script, please verify the path of your interpreter.
 Usually, the default path is: `#!/usr/bin/python3`

+The script uses standard Python 3 libraries, so there is no need to install additional Python 3 packages.

 ## IMPORTANT